 Mr. Cat has asked your firm, and many others from across the Kansas Territory, to submit a scaled balsa wood model of the proposed bridge.
 The design of the bridge is completely up to you as an engineer.
 Foremost concern will be given to safety of his clientele.
 Therefore, the amount of weight the bridge can hold before it fails is the most important consideration.
 Also important to Mr. Cat is how the bridge looks.
 Therefore, the craftsmanship and aesthetics of your firm’s finished model will also be a major consideration.
 Mr. Cat will award the design to the firm with the best overall model.

-If you have questions, send an e-mail to John Handke at email@example.com.
+If you have questions, send an e-mail to Andy Shearrer at firstname.lastname@example.org

 General Rules and Specifications